minoritynarratives/philippine_periodicals/README.md

 > A combined lemma list for the minority narratives project based on the Spanish lemma list in https://www.laurenceanthony.net/software/antconc/;

 >  Gephi visualizations for Spanish and English for the target minorities in the corpus.
+Please use the figure citation: Cruz, Frances, and Rocío Ortuño Casanova.
+Forthcoming.
+“A Century of Media Representations of Muslim and Chinese Minorities in the Philippines (1870s-1970s).”
+Southeast Asian Studies.

+>  Word2Vec visualizations for word embeddings in similarities for the target minorities in the corpus.
+Please use the figure citation: Cruz, Frances, and Rocío Ortuño Casanova.
+Forthcoming.
+“A Century of Media Representations of Muslim and Chinese Minorities in the Philippines (1870s-1970s).”
+Southeast Asian Studies.

 ## Spanish Colonial Period (1877-10 December 1898)